dulnan/nuxt-graphql-middleware/README.md

 ### Simple mutation

-Anything you provide in the second argument is used as mutation input.
+Anything you provide in the second argument is used as the mutation input.
 ```javascript
 createPost(post) {
   return app.$graphql.mutate('createPost', post).then(response => {